MCKLtech/thinkific-php/README.md

 # thinkific-php

-PHP bindings to the Intercom API
+PHP bindings to the Thinkific API

 ## Installation